farhansadeed/PowerBI-Financial-Analysis-HPlusSport/README.md

 3. Product Profitability Analysis:

-**Improvement: Replaced standard slicers with a tree map to provide a visual representation of product profitability.
+**Improvement**: Replaced standard slicers with a tree map to provide a visual representation of product profitability.
-**Visualization: The tree map displays products categorized by profit, enhancing engagement and insight.
+**Visualization**: The tree map displays products categorized by profit, enhancing engagement and insight.

 Date Slicer Synchronization:
-**Problem: Date slicer was incorrectly showing data from 2022 to 2024.
+**Problem**: Date slicer was incorrectly showing data from 2022 to 2024.
-**Solution: Implemented a relative date slicer with an anchor date to ensure consistency and correct data range from 2012 to 2014.
+**Solution**: Implemented a relative date slicer with an anchor date to ensure consistency and correct data range from 2012 to 2014.

 4. Key Performance Indicators (KPIs):